sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - Built-in Modules
 - Using the dir() Function
 - Import From Module
-- Import module from different directory
+- Import Module from Different Directory
+- Importing Module
+- Directory Structure
+- Using sys Module
+- Using PYTHONPATH Environment Variable

 ## 024_Python Error Handling